funnyzak/pyproject-starter/README.md

 - Use mypy for static type checking.
 - Use [pre-commit](https://pre-commit.com/) for code quality.
 - Use ipdb3 for debugging.
+- Multiple python versions support(Python 3.7+).
+- More features to be added.

 ## Project